LAakerberg/cross-course-v2/README.md

 ## Description

-This is my third project during my studies at Noroff.
-This site is a blog about development and my career as a developer.
-This was made during my studies and just had some simple lorem ipsum text included in the blog posts.
+This is was my second project during my studies at Noroff.
+This site was built only with HTML & CSS in the first version of the project but have been updated with some few JavaScrpt functions.
+This is site built for Raindays, here can you find you next hacking gear or just one of the newest jackets for outdoor activities.

 The site containes:
 - Home page
-- Blogs posts
+- Product page
-- Blogs posts specifics page
+- Products specifics page
 - About page
 - Contact page

 ## Built With

-You can list a the tech stack that you've used over here

 - [HTML](https://html.com/)
 - [CSS](https://www.w3.org/)